 Protecting Our Seas

-Until Friday 20th July 2018 Defra are consulting on a proposed third batch of Marine Conservation Zone designations.
+Defra’s consultation on a proposed third batch of Marine Conservation Zone designations ended on 20th July 2018.

-Our local sites will need your support if they are to become part of the all-important national network.
+The tremendous support shown for our local sites will help to ensure they are designated and become part of the all-important national network.

-We welcome this consultation and are delighted that Defra proposes to designate and protect four more sites around Kent: Goodwin Sands, Foreland, Swanscombe, and Kentish Knock East.
+Kent Wildlife Trust has submitted a detailed response to the consultation.
+We welcomed Defra’s proposals to designate and protect four more sites around Kent: Goodwin Sands, Foreland, Swanscombe, and Kentish Knock East, and additional features in some of the existing sites.

-However we are gravely concerned that further sites which were recommended in 2011 are not included in the consultation: Hythe Bay and the wider area of Thames Estuary around the proposed small site at Swanscombe.
+We expressed our grave concern that further sites which were recommended in 2011 were not included in the consultation: Hythe Bay and the wider area of Thames Estuary around the proposed small site at Swanscombe.
 The significance of these sites is not simply local: they form an important part of the national network of 127 recommended MCZs around England.
-We will therefore continue to work with Government to press for a full network of protected areas.
+We will, therefore, continue to work with Government to press for a full network of protected areas.

-Kent Wildlife Trust is calling on the public to back the 41 potential Marine Conservation Zones in the consultation.
+Kent Wildlife Trust is hugely grateful to the public who responded wonderfully to our call to back the 41 potential Marine Conservation Zones in the consultation.
+The Government will make its decision by June 2019.

 Our seas are home to an astonishing array of wildlife, but sadly it is under threat from a range of pressures like overfishing, pollution and offshore developments.
 A well-connected network of protected areas is needed to provide sanctuary.

-To date the Government has formally designated only six of the 11 recommended Marine Conservation Zones (MCZs) around Kent.
+To date, the Government has formally designated only six of the 11 recommended Marine Conservation Zones (MCZs) around Kent.
 The five other recommended sites remain under threat of continued degradation.
-This consultation provides the chance to protect four of them.
+The latest proposals provide the chance to protect four of them.
 In total, 127 sites around the whole country were recommended for protection by stakeholders in 2011.
 Just 50 of these have been designated so far, leaving the national network that was promised by Government a long way from complete.

 Kent’s special marine zones